Programme

 Tonhalle-Orchester Zürich

-Classical music from Messiaen to Mozart: that is the passion of the Tonhalle-Orchester Zürich – and has been since 1868.
-When it plays with Paavo Järvi, a special energy is generated, because each concert is unlike all others.
+Classical music from Messiaen to Mozart: That is the passion of the Tonhalle-Orchester Zürich – and has been since 1868.
+When it plays with Paavo Järvi, a special energy is generated, because no concert is like the previous one.
 The orchestra loves the diverse stimuli it receives from its guest conductors and enjoys being challenged by internationally acclaimed soloists.
-Along with its audience, the orchestra maintains a lively curiosity for unknown masterpieces and newly commissioned works.
-Founded by musicians from Zurich, it proclaims its musical home in its name and carries its excellent reputation around the world by means of tours and recordings.

 Source: tonhalle-orchester.ch